arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 ```

 In KΛTEGORY all typeclass instances can be looked up using a method with the same name as the typeclass.
-As long as the instance is defined and exists in the global namespace the lookup will succeed.
+All the instances in the library are already registered and available in the global scope.
+If you're defining your own instances and would like for them to be discoverable in the global scope
+you can add them by annotating them as `@instance`, and KΛTEGORY's [annotation processor](https://github.com/kategory/kategory#additional-setup) will register them for you.

 ```kotlin:ank
 import kategory.*